This Tutorial Explains all about Data Lake including its Need, Definition, Architecture, Benefits & Differences Between Data Lake vs Data Warehouse:

 In an enterprise, it is quite sensible to do the data lake implementation in an agile manner.

-That is, to first implement a Data Lake MVP gets it tested by the users with respect to quality, ease of access, storage, and analytical capabilities, receive feedbacks and then add on the complex requirements and features to add value to the Lake.
+That is, to first implement a Data Lake MVP gets it tested by the users with respect to quality, ease of access, storage, and analytical capabilities, receive feedback and then add on the complex requirements and features to add value to the Lake.

 Generally, an organization goes through the below four basic stages of implementation: